jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/020-single-string.md

 [(Goodrick, 1987, p.
 10)](references#goodrick-1987)

-Playing on one string also has the effect that we don't have to worry about being in tune, to the extent that a string is always in tune with itself.
+Playing on one string also has the effect that we don't have to worry about being in tune, in the sense that a string is always in tune with itself.

 We can pick up a random stringed instrument in any random junk pile.
 No matter how well or poorly maintained,